maxbax0808/Ortopilot-Stream-Indexer/README.md

 ## TODO
 Make different crops for different video sizes.
 Default size is 720p.
-But if 1080p is available, the crop should differ
+But if 1080p is available, the crop should differ.
+Right now only every 10 seconds get sampled.
+If the song differs, it could go back and see when exactly (to the second) when the song changes